-Description A Metaverse Environment extracts information about the Personal Status of the is interacting with for improved conversation.
+Description A Metaverse Environment Interprets a User by extracting information about the is interacting with for improved conversation.

-User conveyed by their visual appearance.
+Personal Status of the User conveyed by their visual appearance.

 Comment The Metaverse Environment could try and understand all aspects of the User it